Semanggi Interchange: History

-1960-1962
+1960–1962

-This interchange was built in the 1960s as the part of infrastructure development for 1962 Asian Games and Sukarno's vision to make Jakarta as the beacon of a new and powerful nation of Indonesia.
+Semanggi Interchange was built in the 1960s as the part of infrastructure development for 1962 Asian Games and Sukarno's vision to make Jakarta as the beacon of a new and powerful nation of Indonesia.
 The Semanggi Interchange area was previously a swamp area filled with clover trees.
 David Gee Cheng, the Indonesian Deputy Minister for City Planning and Construction, and Sutami, the state minister for construction assessment, presented their proposals to President Sukarno.
 Afterwards, Cheng and Sutami argued with each other about their proposals, with Sukarno observing them.
 Sukarno later chose Sutami's proposal as a blueprint for the interchange.
-It was named after Semanggi (cloverleaf) by Sukarno.
+It was named after semanggi (cloverleaf) by Sukarno.
 It was originally designed as one long continuous bridge with cloverleaf interchange.
 This design symbolized the unification of the territory of the city, as well as a symbol of Indonesian national unity.
 Before the development of Karet area, a swath of swamp full of clovers used to exist around it.

-1987-1989
+1987–1989

 In 1987, the interchange was modified with the construction of two additional bridges alongside the original Gatot Subroto Road bridge.
 The modification was done to make way for the construction of Jakarta Inner Ring Road, which would use the original bridge structure.
 As the result, the 270-degree loops was completely rebuilt with box tunnels underneath instead of being an elevated structure like before.
 The modified Semanggi interchange was opened by President Suharto on 10 November 1989.

-2016-2017
+2016–2017

 In 2016, the Governor of Jakarta, Basuki Tjahaja Purnama revealed a plan to build two elevated roads around the Semanggi cloverleaf to reduce traffic congestion in the area.
 The project would become the second modification of the Semanggi Bridge after the first one in 1987.
 These two new bridges stretch that formed a circle allows road users to drive from Cawang in East Jakarta to the Hotel Indonesia Roundabout (Bundaran HI)/National Monument (Monas), and from Grogol in West Jakarta to Senayan/Kebayoran Baru in South Jakarta.
-The new elevated road is built above the existing Semanggi intersection in front of the well-known The Plaza Semanggi in South Jakarta.
+The new elevated road is built above the existing Semanggi intersection in front of the well-known The Plaza Semanggi (now Lippo Mall Nusantara) in South Jakarta.
 The West-South ramp is 769 meters long (between 6 and 11 meters above ground level).
 The other ramp is approximately 826 meters long with a height of up to 11.5 meters.
 It was opened to traffic on 28 July 2017 and officially inaugurated by President Joko Widodo on 17 August 2017.